quicwg/base-drafts/draft-ietf-quic-http.md

 - the inclusion of uppercase field names, or
 - the inclusion of invalid characters in field names or values.

-A request or response that includes payload data can include a Content-Length header field.
-A request or response is also malformed if the value of a Content-Length header field does not equal the sum of the DATA frame lengths that form the payload data.
-A response that is defined to have no payload, as described in Section 6.4 of {{!SEMANTICS}}, can have a non-zero Content-Length field, even though no content is included in DATA frames.
+A request or response that is defined as having content when it contains a Content-Length header field, as described in Section 6.4.1 of {{!SEMANTICS}}, is malformed if the value of a Content-Length header field does not equal the sum of the DATA frame lengths received.
+A response that is defined as never having content, even when a Content-Length is present, can have a non-zero Content-Length field even though no content is included in DATA frames.

 Intermediaries that process HTTP requests or responses (i.e., any intermediary not acting as a tunnel) MUST NOT forward a malformed request or response.